qgis/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

 |basic| |TY| More Classification
 ----------------------------------------------------------------------

-If you're only following the basic-level content, use the knowledge you gained above to classify the ``buildings`` layer.
+Use the knowledge you gained above to classify the ``buildings`` layer.
 Set the categorisation against the ``building`` field and use the :guilabel:`Spectral` color ramp.